reswob10/HomeLabResources/README.md

 Video from [@watsoninfosec](https://twitter.com/watsoninfosec) on his [home lab build](https://youtu.be/-1kwszraub0)

+A (very short) introduction to [kne](https://blog.itsalwaysthe.network/posts/kubernetes-based-network-emulation/) from [@supertylerc](https://twitter.com/supertylerc), a project from Google that lets you run virtual network topologies in Kubernetes.

 ## Tools and configurations to build your home lab

 Filtering DNS and HTTPS Traffic on pfSense